ashley468/cst339/activities/activity3/README.md

 - This is a screenshot of the Postman XML response **Screenshot*

-### Research Questions - located in Activity Guide
+## Research Questions - located in Activity Guide
 - **DON'T FORGET TO INCLUDE QUESTIONS & ANSWERS!!!*
 - **Post the Questions and Answers*

+### Questions
+1. What is the difference between the @Component, @ Service, and @Bean annotations?
+When would you use one versus the other?

+2. Why does an Inversion of Control (IoC) Container force you to design and code to interface contracts?

+### Answers
+1.
+    - @Component is a class-level annotation used to mark a class as a Spring-managed Component.
+    It allows Spring to detect and manage the class as a bean through component scanning.
+    This annotation is ideal for generic components that encapsulate reusable operations, such as utility classes.

+    - @Service is a specialization of @Component, specifically used for classes containing business logic.
+It conceptually belongs to the service layer.
+Marking as a class with @Service makes your code more readable and organized, clearly indicating its purpose.
+Spring will autodetect these classes when using annotation-based configuration.
+For instance, you might annotate a payment service class with @service to manage payment processing logic.

+    - @Bean is used to declare a single bean explicitly when automatic component scanning is insufficient.
+It decouples the declaration of the bean from the class definition, allowing you to create and configure beans as needed. @Bean is typically used inside a @Configuration class and is useful for integrating third-party libraries or defining beans with custom initialization logic.
+For example, you might use @Bean to define a custom instance of an external DataSource object.

+2. ***

 ## Part 2 Questions
 - Explain in 2-3 sentences how the code worked (when init() was called) and why the number of calls to init() where made of the following annotations

     - @scope(value="prototype", proxyMode=ScopedProxyMode.TARGET_CLASS)
     - @RequestScope